 The Concords grapes are really pretty sweet on their own and make a sweet juice.
 However, once the grapes have gone through the steam juicer, the resulting juice is concentrated in flavor.
 So, to lighten the grape juice for drinking I use

 - one quart of filtered water

-- with raw agave or honey to taste
+- with maple syrup, monk fruit sugar or honey to taste

 Tutorial on Making Healthy Juices with a Steam Juicer

 Here are some basic instructions.
 I would also recommend you go to YouTube and watch videos there.
 What did we ever do before YouTube?!
 Oh, yeah, we read books.

 - First, if you’re going to wash your fruit, wash it.
 Even though I don’t use pesticides, I wash my fruit because I live in a dusty climate.